-We have a global network that delivers safe, consistent and quality supply to our customers, both locally and around the world.
+We have a global network that delivers safe, both locally and around the world.

 We distribute wholesale, retail and foodservice products to six continents.
-We have dedicated local and international teams, managing our complex supply chain, and helping our customers navigate global transport and market requirements.
+We have dedicated local and international teams managing our complex supply chain, and helping our customers navigate global transport and market requirements.

-Our Markets Served
+Our Markets Served:

-equivalent of approximately 1.7 billion meals, exporting to more than 60 countries.
+Every year, we produce and distribute the equivalent of approximately 1.7 billion meals, exporting to more than 60 countries.